adalton/apue3/Chapter19/Readme.md

    the ownership of the PTY slave and its permissions are set, as we described in Section 19.3.
 How does this happen?

+   The login daemons are run as root.
+Once a remote user is authenticated, the daemon changes the user and group of the process to that of the user and invokes the user's shell.
+While the process is still running as root it can update the ownership and the permissions of the PTY device file.

 2. Use the `pty` program to determine the values used by your system to initialize a slave PTY’s `termios` structure and `winsize` structure.